Zeta Psi: Geographical associations

 Geographical associations are similar to elder chapters, in that they are composed of alumni and have a vote at Grand Chapter.

 Grand Chapter

 The Grand Chapter is composed of the seven grand officers and one voting delegate from each active and elder chapter and geographical association.
-The Grand Chapter has complete and total authority over Zeta Psi.
+The Grand Chapter has complete authority over Zeta Psi.
 The Grand Chapter has a similar organizational structure to the active chapter, with Greek-letter officers but with an executive committee in place of a supreme council.

 Grand Chapter has the same number and function of Greek-letter officers however, the name has an additional "alpha" to denote it as different.
 At one point in time, there were several appointed officers each designated Chi Phi Alpha (ΧΦΑ) of a particular area (e.g. Canada, or the Northwest United States) which served as geographical representatives to the Grand Chapter.